Krishan-Dharmasiri/NgSampleApp/README.md

 # SampleNgApp

-This project is created to test all the bulding block of Angular
+This project is created to test all the bulding blocks of Angular

-##Item Implemented
+# Items Implemented
-Routing
+Components created

-##To DO
+Routing Implemented

-Cretae a component
+# To DO

 Create a directive
 Create a pipe
 Create a service